Code-Institute-Submissions/amyloid/README.md

-Hello, world!
-My README.md is coming soon.
+# Amy.ie  | Amyloidosis Ireland
 [View the live project here →](https://github.com/elainebroche-dev/ms1-thrive/)

+***

-Amyloidosis.ie is for amyloidosis patients to find and share information on the disease across Ireland.
+### Amyloidosis.ie is for amyloidosis patients to find and share information on the disease across Ireland.

+This is a fictional project.
+This is a "real-life" project that's aiming to solve a need - it's not fictional.

+I'm working with a group of Amyloidosis patients in Ireland that are campaigning for better treatment, going through medical trials for gene silencing treatment and overall raising awareness of the disease.

+I became aware of the disease last year after my uncle was diagnosed with it.
+Then, it became clear that

 Amyloidosis (am-uh-loi-DO-sis) is a rare disease that occurs when an abnormal protein, called amyloid, builds up in your organs and interferes with their normal function.

 # Index